benaziziasmae/School_District_Analysis/README.md

   -- Scores by school size

-The average math and reading score, the % passing math and reading and the % Overall students passing remained unaffected, with all the school size types variying from small(<1000) to large(2000-5000)especially that Thomas High School fell in the Medium Category(1000-2000).
+The average math and reading score, the % passing math and reading and the % Overall students passing remained unaffected, with all the school size types varying from small(<1000) to large(2000-5000)especially that Thomas High School fell in the Medium Category(1000-2000).

 *After school size*